nBhabish/US-Natural-Gas-Demand-Forecast/README.md

 # Description

 We are trying to predict Natural Gas Demand of the United States until 2023-01-01.
-The data comes from `USgas` package developed by Rami Krispin, Data Science Manager at Apple.
-We trained some sequential modes 24 months generate forecast.
+The data comes from `USgas` package developed by Rami Krispin, Data Science and Engineering Manager at Apple.
+We trained some sequential models to generate forecast for 24 months into the future

 # Models Used